intelsdi-x/snap-plugin-collector-exec/README.md

 ### Setfile structure

-Setfile contains JSON structure which is used to define metrics.
-Metric is defined as JSON object in following format:
+Setfile contains a JSON structure which is used to define metrics.
+Each metric is defined as JSON object in following format:
 ```
   "<metric_name>": {
             "exec": "<executable_file>",
             "type": "<data_type>",
-            "args": [ "<arg1>", "<arg1>", "<arg3>"]
+            "args": [ "<arg1>", "<arg2>", "<arg3>"]
     }
 ```
-where:
+Where:
-- metric_name -  metric name which is used in metric's namespace (required),
+- `metric_name` -  metric name which is used in metric's namespace (required),
-- executable_file -  path to executable file which should by launch to collect metric (required),
+- `executable_file` -  path to executable file which should by launch to collect metric (required),
-- data_type -  metric data type (required)
+- `data_type` -  metric data type (required)
-- arg1, arg1, arg3 -  arguments needed by executable file which is used to collect metric (optional).
+- `arg1`, `arg2`, `arg3` -  arguments needed by executable file which is used to collect metric (optional).

-For example 'echo_metric' metric for  'echo' program which is available in '/bin' with argument '1.1' and  float64 data type should have following definition:
+For example `'echo_metric'` metric for the `'echo'` program is available in `'/bin'` with argument `'1.1'` and results in a float64 data type should have the following definition:
 ```
   "echo_metric": {
             "exec": "/bin/echo",